-1. Misleading Descriptions
+1. Avoid Misleading Descriptions

 To help alleviate this concern, showcase your vacation rental’s best features, but keep your listing as realistic as possible.
 If there are any drawbacks or potentially negative aspects of your vacation rental, it’s better to be upfront about them rather than neglecting to mention them.
 It should go without saying that you should never blatantly lie or try to make your vacation rental look better than it actually is.
 While there is so much that can be done with photo and video editing as well as creative writing, don’t go too far with these tools.
 Stay true to the property in your listing; your guests will thank you.